skeoop/skeoop.github.io/assignments/Encryption-Strategy.md

 2. For each algorithm, define a class that implements the Strategy interface.

-3. In the application (called the *Context*) define an attribute to hold a reference to a concrete Strategy object, and call its method(s) when you want to perform the task.
+3. In the application (called the *Context*) define an attribute to hold a reference to a concrete Strategy object.
+Use this reference to call the strategy method(s).
+In this way, your application can work with any concrete strategy.

 ![UML for Strategy Pattern](../images/strategy-pattern.png)